LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 Workshop objectives:
 - delve deeper into advanced search queries designed to search text fields
 - build a combination of queries to answer more complex questions
-- control precision and scoring within the combination of queries
+- fine tune relevancy of complex queries

 ## Resources